Foxtrot1388/ChatGoBackend/README.md

-## Chat test project for my golange learning
+## Chat test project for my golang learning

 This repository contains only backend